lameskhaled/lameskhaled/README.md

 BUSINESS FIRST.
 TECHNOLOGY SECOND.

-I don’t begin with “What can this tool do?”
+I don’t begin with:

+“What can this tool do?”

 I begin with: